Kid Cudi: Impact and legacy

 American comedian and actor Pete Davidson, who called Cudi "the best musician that's ever lived" in a 2019 interview on The Tonight Show Starring Jimmy Fallon, has also shared his own struggles with his mental health and claims Cudi's music has saved his life.
-Travis Scott, whose stage name is derived from Cudi's first name, has also claimed Cudi's music saved his life and has a tattoo of the word "rager" in honor of Cudi.
-American musician 070 Shake shared with Pigeons & Planes, "All my life I grew up listening to […] Kid Cudi.
+Houston-based rapper Travis Scott, whose stage name is derived from Cudi's first name, has also claimed Cudi's music saved his life and has a tattoo of the word "rager" in honor of Cudi.
+American musician 070 Shake shared with Pigeons & Planes, "All my life I grew up listening to [...]
+Kid Cudi.
 I've cried to their music.
 They've definitely changed my life, and saved me from a lot of stuff."
 Brockhampton's Kevin Abstract has said "I love how he incorporated melody into his raps," Kevin explained.
 "A kid like me would say, like, Kid Cudi saved my life."

 American rapper Logic, who has interpolated Kid Cudi's records in his own songs, has also spoke about how Cudi's music inspired him to open up about mental health in his own music.
 "He was the dude that was like, 'It's okay to be sad.
 It's okay to talk about these things, and go through these things.'"
 In a 2019 interview, then-up-and-coming rapper Baby Keem, cited Cudi as a major influence: "I was inspired by Cudi's cadences and shit like that.
 Kid Cudi's one of my favorite artists."

 In an interview with New York City radio station Hot 97, Jaden Smith spoke on Cudi's influence on him: "Cudi would always say things that just would, like, change my life [...]
 I thought it was just me and my brother for a while.
 Then I got older and started going to festivals and then I realized, oh man, everybody has felt that from Cudi.
-Everybody says that Cudi saved their life. ...
+Everybody says that Cudi saved their life. [...]
 Everybody had that same experience listening to Cudi.
 If someone listened to Cudi, you knew something about them.
 You could tell certain things about them."

+American-French actor Timothée Chalamet considers Kid Cudi to be one of his biggest inspirations.
+Chalamet would later star alongside Cudi in Entergalactic, the documentary A Man Named Scott, and as members of the ensemble cast of Don't Look Up.
+In a Esquire interview, Cudi revealed he met 17-year-old Chalamet at a concert in Montreal and later become friends with him after a phone call.
+In 2022, Cudi stated that he considers Chalamet and Jaden Smith as "the little brothers I wish I had."